- Site Area: 459.58 Sqm

-From the architect.
+Text description provided by the architects.
 Nose-cho is a town surrounded by a wealth of nature, located at the north end of Osaka prefecture, 1 hour drive and 1 and a half hour commute by public transportation from Osaka city.
 The store was a renovation work of an old building, with a facade painted pink, was planned to be a new landmark in Nose, using the keywords of “revitalizing Nose”, ”Output from Nose”, “Enhanced community".

 Satoduto, the store name, is also a name of seasonal Japanese treats.
 The name originated from conversations by the owner, who practices Kado (Japanese flower arrangement) and Sado (Japanese tea ceremony).
 Satoduto are connected words: “sato" (meaning country side in Japanese) and “duto”, from “tsutsumu” (meaning wrap).
 "Duto" also means souvenir, such as rice balls, which used to be wrapped by leaves for carrying.